Apalaciosvillagomez/Customer-Support-Analysis-/README.md

 ### Steps

 1-.
-Retreive data
+Retrieve data

 2-.
 Analyze data

 3-.
 Download Pkgs

 4-.
-Process Data (Format data as requiered)
+Process Data (Format data as required)

 6-.
 Create Model

 7-.
 Evaluate Model.

 ## Data set
- We will work with the following data set wich contains more than 1 millon rows and the following featuers:
+ We will work with the following data set which contains more than 1 million rows and the following features:

     - tweet_id : A unique, anonymized ID for the Tweet.
 Referenced by response_tweet_id and in_response_to_tweet_id.